top of page

 references.jpg

-This report provides background on issues important to the design of shelters, day centers and similar places that assist people who are unhoused such as space planning, color and lighting.
-It includes an executive summary and extensive reference list.
+This report provides background on issues important to the design of shelters, day centers, and similar places that assist people who are unhoused.
+It addresses space planning, color, and lighting, and includes an executive summary and an extensive reference list.

-Examining important architectural and interior architectural design considerations in detail within emergency shelters, transitional shelters, permanent supportive housing, day centers, and multi-service complexes such as space planning choices, circulation and wayfinding, visibility, lighting, and materials and finishes, it provides readers with both curated conclusions from empirical knowledge and experienced designers’ perspectives.
+This Interior Design Educators Council award-winning book examines architectural and interior design considerations, including space planning choices, circulation and wayfinding, visibility, lighting, and materials and finishes, for planning emergency shelters, transitional shelters, permanent supportive housing, day centers, and multi-service complexes.
+It provides readers with curated conclusions from empirical knowledge supported by experienced international designers’ perspectives.

 bottom of page